 Clearly the Murdaugh case covers several of those bases …

-Grand juries in the Palmetto State consist of twelve people who selected (or impaneled) for a one-year term.
+Grand juries in the Palmetto State consist of twelve people who are selected (or impaneled) for a one-year term.
 Six additional grand jurors are chosen for two-year terms.
 These latter six grand jurors are called “carryover jurors,” because they are expected to carry over what they learned from one term to the next – creating some institutional knowledge of the proceedings.

 In the case of a statewide grand jury, authorization to impanel is needed from a presiding judge (in the case of the Murdaughs, circuit court judge Clifton Newman), the chief of SLED and either the attorney general or his designate.